ResearchMethods/Onderzoeksidee/research_idea_s4549775.md

 > In router-to-router tunneling mechanism, encapsulation is done at the edge router of the originating host and decapsulation is done at the edge router of the destination host.
 [@raicu2003]

 Host-to-host encapsulation performs better with regards to latency, throughput, and connection time, but leads to large increases in the CPU utilization of the hosts [@raicu2003].
+This is based on a benchmark done on Windows 2000 though, so it may be outdated.

 As far back as 2000, only two years after the specification of IPv6 was complete [@rfc2460], patents have been granted for an "IPv4-IPv6 converting apparatus" that works around some of the issues with conventional transitional measures.
 It is relatively complicated, and requires a dedicated converter sitting between the IPv4 and IPv6 hosts. [@tsuchiya2000] Another big drawback is that the technology is patented.